vyasmayank43/CustomInputTextField/README.md

 # CustomInputTextField
-Customised UITextField with HintLabel, ErrorLabel, Divider and validations
+Customised UITextField and UITextView with HintLabel, ErrorLabel, Divider and validations

 ## Purpose